-The BLAKE encryption tool is a powerful online hash function calculator that focuses on the BLAKE series of algorithms.
-It supports the widely used BLAKE2B and BLAKE2S hash algorithms, which can be used for data integrity verification, message authentication code (MAC) generation, digital signatures, and other scenarios.
-Users can flexibly configure the string to be hashed, hash algorithm, input data type, key, output bits, case, salt (and its position), encryption rounds, and character encoding to meet different security and performance needs.
+The BLAKE encryption tool is a powerful online hash function calculator, focusing on the BLAKE series algorithms.
+It supports the widely used BLAKE2B and BLAKE2S hash algorithms, which can be used for data integrity verification, Message Authentication Code (MAC) generation, digital signatures, and various other scenarios.
+Users can flexibly configure the string to be hashed, hash algorithm, input data type, key, output bits, case, salt (and its position), encryption rounds, and character encoding to meet different security and performance requirements.

 Introduction to BLAKE Hash Algorithm

-The BLAKE hash function is one of the final round candidate algorithms in the NIST SHA-3 competition, and is known for its excellent performance and security.
-It draws on the advantages of SHA-2 and ChaCha in design, provides excellent hashing speed, and even exceeds MD5 and SHA-1 on some platforms, while maintaining the same or higher security level as SHA-3.
+The BLAKE hash function was one of the final round candidates in the NIST SHA-3 competition, known for its excellent performance and security.
+Its design incorporates the advantages of SHA-2 and ChaCha, providing outstanding hashing speed, even surpassing MD5 and SHA-1 on some platforms, while maintaining a security level equivalent to or higher than SHA-3.

-BLAKE2B: Optimized for 64-bit platforms, providing hash output up to 512 bits, suitable for high-performance servers and large datasets.
+BLAKE2B: Optimized for 64-bit platforms, providing hash outputs up to 512 bits, suitable for high-performance servers and large datasets.

-BLAKE2S: Optimized for 8-bit to 32-bit platforms, providing hash output up to 256 bits, suitable for embedded devices and resource-constrained environments.
+BLAKE2S: Optimized for 8-bit to 32-bit platforms, providing hash outputs up to 256 bits, suitable for embedded devices and resource-constrained environments.

-The BLAKE series of algorithms natively supports keys (for MAC functions) and salts, which makes it more convenient and secure to build authentication and anti-tampering mechanisms.
+The BLAKE series algorithms natively support keys (for MAC functionality) and salts, which makes them more convenient and secure for building authentication and tamper-proof mechanisms.

 How to Use